devnote-dev/yagpdb-ccs/README.md

 # YAGPDB-CCs
 The custom commands posted here are for free use, however if you do with to support me you can rep me in the [YAGPDB Support Server](https://discord.com/invite/4udtcA5) or gift Nitro *if you're that generous*.
-My tag is **@Devonte#0745** :)
+My tag is **@Devonte#0745** (ID 622146791659405313) 😉
 I am currently taking requests for CCs to add to this repository!

-***Note: I cannot be contacted through Discord at the moment so any suggestions/requests/issues should be made by opening an issue or PR in this github!***

 ## Available custom commands: